-The "Plan Objection Deadline" is 4:00 p.m. prevailing Eastern Time on [December 30, 2009].
-This means that written objections to Confirmation of the Plan, if any, which conform to the applicable provisions of the Bankruptcy Code, the Bankruptcy Rules and the Local Bankruptcy Rules, must be filed, together with a proof of service, with the Bankruptcy Court and served, in accordance with the Case Management Order, so as to be actually received on or before the Plan Objection Deadline by the following parties:
+The "Plan Objection Deadline" is 4:00 p.m. prevailing Eastern Time on January 5, 2010.
+This means that written objections to Confirmation of the Plan, if any, which conform to the applicable provisions of the Bankruptcy Code, the Bankruptcy Rules and the Local Bankruptcy Rules, must be filed, together with a proof of service, with the Bankruptcy Court and served, in accordance with the Case Management Order, so as to be actually received on or before the Plan Objection Deadline by the following parties (as well as to Judge's Chambers):